kedro-org/kedro-devrel/blog_post_collaboration/deploy_Kedro_pipelines_on_EMR.md

 ```

-`DOCKER_BUILDKIT` backend is necessary to run this Dockerfile (make sure
-you have it installed).
+> Note: A `DOCKER_BUILDKIT` backend is necessary to run this Dockerfile (make sure you have it installed).

-Run the `Dockerfile`  using the following command.
-This will generate a
-`pyspark_deps.tar.gz`  file at the  `<output-path>`  specified in the
+Run the Dockerfile  using the following command.
+This will generate a `pyspark_deps.tar.gz`  file at the  `<output-path>`  specified in the command above.
-command above.

 ```bash
 DOCKER_BUILDKIT=1 docker build --output . <output-path>
 ```

 Use this command if your Dockerfile has a different name

 ```bash